philbooth/vagueTime.js/README.md

 into those user-friendly phrases, heavily supported by unit tests.
-Vague time strings can be returned in both English and German.
+Vague time strings can be returned in English, German or French.

 ## What alternative libraries are there?